-The Bank operates a defined contribution plan for its permanent employees.
-This plan provides for employer contributions of 9% and 6% (2021: 9% and 6%) and employee contributions of 3% - 10% of the employees' gross salaries.
-The Bank's contributions are charged to the income statement.
+The Group operates a defined contribution plan for its permanent employees.
+This plan provides for employer contributions of 9% for the Bank and 6% for Global Capital Securities and Financial Services Ltd (the Bank's subsidiary) (2022: 9% and 6%) and employee contributions of 3% - 10% of the employees' gross salaries.
+The Bank's and subsidiary's contributions are charged to the income statement.
 The plan is managed by a Committee appointed by the members.